England: Three Lions among seven countries to confirm they will not wear OneLove armband in Qatar

 "They can't pull out now.
 The fact that Harry Kane may get a yellow card only strengthens the campaign.
 For England to pull out because of a yellow card for Kane, I think would be weak, so I think it should make them more determined."

-Sky Sports News reporter Geraint Hughes has provided the Welsh perspective, following the news that Gareth Bale will be one of seven captains who will not wear the OneLove armband in Qatar.
+Sky Sports News reporter Geraint Hughes provided the Welsh perspective, following the news Gareth Bale would be one of seven captains who would not wear the OneLove armband in Qatar.

 "I had a conversation with the chief executive of the Welsh FA, Noel Mooney, just prior to the official announcement, when he let me know what was going to be happening - and they are just incredibly, incredibly disappointed," he said.